pballada/pballada.github.io/_posts/2024-09-24-measure-performance-using-unit-tests.markdown

 While functional tests ensure that your code behaves correctly, adding performance tests to your suite helps maintain a smooth user experience.
 By systematically measuring runtimes, CPU usage, and other metrics, you can quickly spot regressions and prevent performance pitfalls before they reach users.

 Building these checks into your continuous integration pipeline can pay off significantly over time.
-If you have any additional thoughts or tips about testing performance, feel free to share—there’s always more to explore in the pursuit of seamless iOS experiences.
+If you have any additional thoughts or tips about testing performance, feel free to share—there's always more to explore in the pursuit of seamless iOS experiences.